Pimm/Bark/readme.md

 Additionally, there's a slightly larger version called of Bark called _Jurassic Bark_ which also supports
  * IE 8
+(Please note that `HTMLEventEmitter` doesn't currently support IE 8, though it should.
+It's on the TODO list.)

 To perform a test yourself, simply open `test/test.html` or `test/test.html?library-filename=jurassic-bark` using the browser you want to test the library in.